 Profit not related to shipping is taxed in accordance with the regulations of the Law on Profit Tax.
-In year 2010 all the Company's income is generated from shipping activities thus not taxable by profit tax.
+In year 2011 all the Company's income is generated from shipping activities thus not taxable by profit tax.

 As the Company selected to pay tonnage tax from 2007, the basis of which is not dependant on the Company's profit, there are no temporary differences between the tax base and the carrying amount of assets and liabilities.
+In 2011 the Company earned income only form shipping activities.
 Accordingly, deferred tax does not arise in the Company.